golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-2-vpn-ssh-terminal.md

 **This is the part that's run by the requestor (you).**
 {% /alert %}

-Now we can move on to the requestor agent, which will create a VPN network, attach the Provider node to it, and allow SSH connections via the Net gate available on the `yagna` daemon.
+Now we can move on to the requestor agent, which will create a VPN, attach the Provider node to it, and allow SSH connections via the Net gate available on the `yagna` daemon.

 The full source code of the requestor agent is available in yapapi's github repo: [https://github.com/golemfactory/yapapi/tree/master/examples/ssh/ssh.py](https://github.com/golemfactory/yapapi/tree/master/examples/ssh/ssh.py).